Small Things To Make Life Better

 Freshly-ground black pepper really does taste just a little bit better than store-bought pre-ground pepper.
 A sprinkle of fresh pepper is an easy way to make a good meal great.

 Unfortunately, the plastic pepper grinders sometimes found in the grocery store are… not great.
-Much better to buy one from Peugeot, as recommended by Kenji in The Food Lab.
+Much better to buy one from Peugeot, as recommended by Kenji in The Food Lab (of course).
 They’re $60 USD or so, which is admittedly on the pricey end, but think of how fancy you’ll feel when you grind a touch of pepper on your pasta.

 Saltcellar